Face (sociological concept): Thai

+Western

 English

 Several American newspapers from 1874 listed the concept in a column of "Chinese Proverbs" or "Facts & Fancies" stating "The Chinese, be it observed, are great sticklers for propriety and respectability, and are very much afraid of what they term "losing face"."
 Loss of face occurs in The Times (August 3, 1929): "Each wishes to concede only what can be conceded without loss of 'face'".

 Save face was coined from lose face applying the semantic opposition between lose and save (保面子 (bǎo miànzi, guard/save face); when successful, it's called 保住面子 (bǎozhu miànzi, saved/guarded face)).